Does Binance Report to the IRS?

 Connect Binance US: Use the API to import your transaction data.

-Want us to do your crypto taxes for you?
+Want us to handle your crypto taxes?
 With our VIP plan, our expert team will manage your crypto tax filing from start to finish.

 Binance IRS reporting FAQs